8 Eco-Friendly Renovation Tips for a greener home, easy things you can do right now to create a healthy home.

-Once the biggest things for us was insulation, our home was very poorly insulated, so we starer in the attic.
+Once the biggest thing for us was insulation, our home was very poorly insulated, so we starer in the attic.
 A well-insulated attic will reduce your heating loss anywhere from 20-60%.
 There are a ton of rebates available to Ontario residents right now to help you update your home.

 Here are eight things to think about when renovating:

-1. Paint Removal should be done with water-based, low-allergy paint strippers.
+Should be done with water-based, low-allergy paint strippers.
 The ingredients to avoid when picking a paint stripper is called dichloromethane (DCM), which is a known carcinogen.

 Keep in mind there is not a 100% safe paint stripper on the marker.
 There are ones that are safer.
 It's best to open all the windows, wear a mask and take the proper precautions.
 There were a few places in the house we need to strip paint, we used this one.

-3. Lead.
 If your house is over 40 years old, odds are the paint that was used contains lead.
-If you are renovating and breaking into walls where lead may be present, it’s really important to test your home for lead.
+If you are renovating and breaking into walls where lead may be present, it's really important to test your home for lead.
 You can pick up a lead testing kit at any hardware store.
-If the test is positive, you need to move out during the renovations and have a professional come it to access the home.
-We were lucky we never had to do this, but we did test the house for lead paint before we began any construction.
+If the test is positive, you need to move out during the renovations and have a professional come to access the home.
+We were lucky we never had to do this, but we did test the house for lead paint before we begin any construction.

-5. Paints.
-Thanks to paints, furniture and the stuffing inside our sofa’s, now more than ever, indoor air pollution can be 5-10 times higher than outdoor pollution thanks to something called off-gassing.
+Thanks to paints, furniture and the stuffing inside our sofa's, now more than ever, indoor air pollution can be 5-10 times higher than outdoor pollution thanks to something called off-gassing.

 Off-gassing occurs when new, manufactured items in our homes release volatile organic compounds (VOCs) and other chemicals.
-Consider the last few furniture items you purchased — maybe the leather couch had “new car smell” for a few weeks.
-That odor is a result of finishes, paint, glue, and other substances emitting chemical particles as they settle.
+Consider the last few furniture items you purchased — maybe the leather couch had a “new car smell” for a few weeks.
+That odour is a result of finishes, paint, glue, and other substances emitting chemical particles as they settle.